dainst/idai-field/desktop/src/manual/manual.en.md

 * Make sure that the data of all team members working with the Field project is synchronized.
 * Button *Clean up relation*: All references to non-existent resources are deleted from the relation.

+### Invalid target resource of a relation
+The category of a resource specified as the target of a relation is not a valid target category of this relation.

+#### Possible causes
+* The list of allowed target categories of the relation has been edited in the configuration editor.
+* The category of the resource has been changed.

+#### Possible solutions
+* Button *Edit*: Open the resource in the resource editor to remove the reference to the invalid target resource from the relation.
+* Button *Clean up relation*: All references to invalid target resources are deleted from the relation.
+* Add the category of the target resource as a valid target category of the corresponding relation in the configuration editor.

 ### Missing or invalid parent resource
 The resource does not have a valid parent resource.
 This can either mean that no parent resource has been set for the resource, that the specified parent resource cannot be found or that it is not a valid parent resource due to its category.
 The resource is therefore not displayed.